karmi/retire/README.markdown

 Well, because you're tired of database migrations and lots of hand-holding with your database to store stuff like `{ :name => 'Tire', :tags => [ 'ruby', 'search' ] }`.
-Because what you need is to just dump a JSON-representation of your data into a database and load it back when needed.
+Because all you need, really, is to just dump a JSON-representation of your data into a database and load it back again.
 Because you've noticed that _searching_ your data is a much more effective way of retrieval then constructing elaborate database query conditions.
 Because you have _lots_ of data and want to use _ElasticSearch's_ advanced distributed features.

+All good reasons to use _ElasticSearch_ as a schema-free and highly-scalable storage and retrieval/aggregation engine for your data.

-To use the persistence features, just include the `Tire::Persistence` module in your class and define the properties (like with _CouchDB_- or _MongoDB_-based models):
+To use the persistence mode, we'll include the `Tire::Persistence` module in our class and define its properties;
+we can add the standard mapping declarations, set default values, or define casting for the property to create lightweight associations between the models.

 ```ruby
     class Article